 On a daily basis our staff may see what children have in their lunchboxes whilst supervising in the lunch hall.
 This is an opportunity for them to talk with the children about their lunchboxes and to encourage healthy eating and drinking.

-If they see an item that shouldn't be in their lunch boxes, they will ask the child to save it for after school and offer a healthier alternative so that they are not hungry.
+If they see an item that we have requested should not be in lunch boxes, they will ask the child to save it for after school and offer a healthier alternative so that they are not hungry.

-Healthy lunchbox ideas
+Healthy Lunchbox ideas